 2. CORRECT IT

 You’ve likely heard the saying “the customer is always right.”
 While this isn’t true 100% of the time, we do think representatives should always do what they can to make it right.
 We don’t believe the customer is always right, but the customer is always the customer.
-And the quality of their interactions with you influences your sales and the ability to run your business—your brand depends on happy customers!
+The quality of their interactions with you influences your sales and the ability to run your business.
+Your brand depends on happy customers!

 In many cases, handling difficult customers comes down to ensuring that upset customers feel heard and know that action is being taken to correct the situation.
-Oftentimes, that takes the form of them venting their frustrations—so let them vent!
+Oftentimes, that takes the form of them venting their frustrations.
+Let them vent!
 While that process unfolds, use affirming language like “I’d be upset if that happened to me, too.”

 Once you’ve acknowledged their frustration and clarified that you will work toward a solution, you can determine what action to take next.
 Your customer’s needs will almost always fall into two categories: interactional and transactional.
-Transactional needs require technical skills—and may be as simple as correcting a billing error—while interactional needs will put your people skills to the test.
+Transactional needs require technical skills and may be as simple as correcting a billing error.
+Interactional needs will put your people skills to the test.

 Once you’ve determined what’s required to meet the customer’s needs, work to do what is best for both the customer and the company.